 When the unit is energized, state LED POWER and LED COMM will light up with the colour yellow while LED RUN will display the colour orange.
-All remaining LEDs will be in the off state, indicating that the unit is in boot mode.
+All remaining LEDs will be in the off state, indicating that the unit is in boot mode, as seen in Figure 3.2.